Kidney disease innovation and research

 • The VOCAL trial is studying voclosporin in teens with lupus nephritis.
 Already approved for adults, this medicine helps protect the kidneys from damage by calming the immune system.
 The SIRIUS-LN trial is testing an add-on to standard lupus nephritis treatment that may reduce kidney inflammation and improve outcomes.

-• The VISIONARY trial, the largest IgAN study so far, found that sibeprenlimab cut urine protein by over 50% in 9 months.
-This once-a-month injection may offer a new way to treat IgA nephropathy.
-FDA decision is expected in late 2025.
+• The VISIONARY trial, the largest IgAN study so far, found that Voyxact (sibeprenlimab) cut urine protein by over 50% in 9 months.
+This once-a-month injection was recently approved by the FDA.

 • In clinical trials, sparsentan significantly reduced proteinuria (protein in urine).
 Now under FDA review, sparsentan could become the first approved treatment specifically for FSGS.